hyperledger/iroha/docs/source/guides/hot-reload.md

     You may experience an issue with dynamic linking if your host OS has a newer version of `glibc` compared to the one in the Docker container.
 The options used in the command above resolve the issue:

     - `--target x86_64-unknown-linux-musl` forces static linking against `musl` libc implementation
-    - `--features "vendored"` facilitates static linkage of the `openssl` library

     </details>